Bouskell Car Park

 The income from the car park will be used to help ensure the newly renovated car park is maintained to a good standard, in line with the current Car Parking Strategy.

-• Up to 1 hour - 70p
+- Up to 1 hour - 70p

-• Up to 2 hours - £1
+- Up to 2 hours - £1

-• Up to 3 hours - £1.50
+- Up to 3 hours - £1.50

-• Up to 4 hours - £3
+- Up to 4 hours - £3

-• Over 4 hours - £6
+- Over 4 hours - £6

-The proposed charges would apply every day.
+Charges apply every day.

-How would we pay for parking?
+How will we pay for parking?

 The parking machine at Bouskell would take contactless payment as well as offering a PayByPhone option.

-You can use the PayByPhone app to make a payment but you can also ring a dedicated phoneline to make payments.
+You can use the PayByPhone app to make a payment but you can also ring a dedicated phone line to make payments.
 As part of our Car Parking Strategy we aim to phase out cash payments, helping reduce costs and avoiding issues with littering of used tickets.

 Will there be accessible spaces at the car park?